 The festival proposed a sophisticated version of universalism that would reject any reductive principle of a unified globalised culture.
 Instead, the careful selection of programming mapped encounters that dreamt up a utopian vision of heterogeneous unity.
 This vision was articulated temporally and spatially – the festival’s stage united diverse expressions across historical time and improvised alternative performance spaces across the open city and nature.

-The project reconstructs a complex space of international modernity by highlighting the ‘third worldist’ sensibilities of the immediate post-colonial period and tracing a cultural atlas through which knowledge was exchanged across alternative (often non-European) plateaus.
+AOTFD’s critical reading of the festival reconstructs a complex space of international modernity by highlighting the ‘third worldist’ sensibilities of the immediate post-colonial period and tracing a cultural atlas through which knowledge was exchanged across alternative (often non-European) plateaus.
 This process of global ‘reorientation’ takes us through a reconstruction of the gaze – subverting the single ‘reading’ of West to East into a more cyclical model, engaging in cultural negotiations from East to East, East to West, South to East, South to South – constructing a panoramic exchange of global artistic discourse.